Moonlight (Bob Dylan song): Reception

 In a 2015 USA Today article that ranked "all of Bob Dylan's songs", "Moonlight" placed 28th (out of 359).
 It was the second highest rated song from Love and Theft on the list (behind only Mississippi, which placed first).

 AllMusic's Stephen Thomas Erlewine calls it a "torch song" that's "equally captivating" to any of the album's more uptempo numbers and noted that, musically, Dylan "hasn't sounded this natural or vital since he was with The Band, and even then, those records were never as relaxed and easy" as this.

 Spectrum Culture included the song on a list of Dylan's 20 best songs of the 21st century.
 In an article accompanying the list, critic Kevin Korber observed that those who seemed shocked when Dylan delved into the Great American Songbook beginning in 2015 with his Shadows in the Night album "may not have listened to 'Love and Theft for quite some time, or else they would have remembered that 'Moonlight' made the inevitability of such an artistic left turn pretty obvious.
 Most of the album feels deliberately old-fashioned, as if Dylan is imbuing the musical genres and styles he grew up loving with new life, and this takes that idea to its extreme.
 It’s a jazzy torch song, the kind that would have been a hit for any number of big band crooners in the ‘40s.
 However, to call 'Moonlight' a straightforward tribute would be a mistake; after all, when has Bob Dylan ever been really straightforward?"

 Singer Maria Muldaur, who has known Dylan since the 1960s, was inspired to record an entire album dedicated to Dylan's love songs after hearing "Moonlight" for the first time.
 "It had such jazzy, swinging melody progressions and very gorgeous lyrics," she said in an interview with the Arizona Daily Star.
 "It was very seductive and unbelievably romantic.
 It almost sounded like the kind of song you would expect Bing Crosby to be crooning to some broad on a balcony in the 1930s.
 Each line was like a different impressionistic painting that painted this idealistic, romantic landscape".

 Cultural references

 The line "Doctor, lawyer, Indian chief..." is a reference to a 1945 song of that name by Hoagy Carmichael and Paul Francis Webster.

-The line "For whom does the bell toll..." is a reference to a famous poem by John Donne, which Dylan had previously referenced in his 1997 song "Standing in the Doorway".
+The line "For whom does the bell toll..." is a reference to Devotions upon Emergent Occasions by John Donne, which Dylan had previously referenced in his 1997 song "Standing in the Doorway".